autocrypt/autocrypt/CODE_OF_CONDUCT.rst

 * Other behaviour which could reasonably be considered inappropriate in a professional setting

-We recognize that sometimes people may have a bad day, or be unaware of the impact of their behaviour.
+We recognize that sometimes people may have a bad day, or may be unaware of the impact of their behaviour.
 When that happens, you may carefully remind them in public or private, whatever is more appropriate.
 Assume good faith;
-it's more likely that participants are unaware than that they intentionally try to denigrade others or the quality of the discussion.
+it's more likely that participants are unaware than that they are intentionally trying to denigrate others or reduce the quality of discussion.

 Maintainers and Responsibilities